adamdaniel

 The iron pipe is stalwart,

-The studs from yesteryear,
+With the studs from yesteryear,

 The sacred frogs within the bogs,